citp/privacy-policy-historical/d/di/dig/digs.by.md

-> *The following text is extracted and transformed from the digs.by privacy policy that was archived on 2011-11-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101064648id_/https%3A//bitly.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the digs.by privacy policy that was archived on 2012-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120621074503id_/https%3A//bitly.com/pages/privacy) for the most accurate reproduction.*

-# bitly | shorten, share and track your links
+# bitly | ♥ your bitmarks

 ### Bitly Privacy Policy